St Avit Loisirs, le Bugue Review

 Swimwear wise, Mike had no problem with above the knee shorts.
-However, the conventional swimwear rule is law in France and if any campsite or pool facility in the local area gets fined by the government for not observing, you’ll notice a change.
+But do remember, the conventional swimwear rule is law in France and if any campsite or pool facility in the local area gets fined by the government for not observing, you’ll notice a change.

-Being a 5* campsite, Saint Avit Loisirs has to have facilities that reflect this and although we found some of the facilities closed due to low season, we believe the campsite deserves its 5* status.
+Being a 5* campsite, Saint Avit Loisirs has to have facilities that reflect this and although in May and mid June we found some of the facilities closed due to low season, we believe the campsite deserves its 5* status.

-Personally, I don’t think the campsite has enough facilities to spend every waking hour there, like you can with some resorts – but with the Dordogne on your doorstep, why would you want to.
+Personally, I don’t think the campsite has enough facilities to spend every waking hour there, like you can with some resorts, but with the Dordogne on your doorstep, why would you even want to.

-Below I’ve listed all the facilities and what we thought about them.
+Below I’ve listed all the facilities we found and what we thought about them.